Learning Nash Equilibria in Zero-Sum Stochastic Games via Entropy-Regularized Policy Approximation: Conclusions and Future Work

 \section{Conclusions and Future Work}

-We have proposed a new algorithm for solving zero-sum games where the agents use entropy-regularized policies to approximate the Nash policies and thus reduce computation time till convergence.
-Empirically, the proposed algorithm converges to a Nash equilibrium as demonstrated using several stochastic games of different sizes and levels of stochasticity.
-Our numerical experiments showed that the algorithm significantly reduces computation time while maintaining a good performance, when compared with other algorithms, such as Minimax-Q, WoLF-PHC, and independent Q-learning.
-The performance of the algorithm can be improved by applying a dynamic scheduling scheme of the prior update frequency and the annealing of inverse temperature.
+We have proposed a novel algorithm for solving zero-sum games where the agents use entropy-regularized policies to approximate the Nash policies and thus reduce computation time till convergence.
+We proved that under certain conditions, the proposed algorithm converges to a Nash equilibrium.
+We conducted numerical experiments on multiple games of different sizes and levels of stochasticity.
+The simulation results demonstrated that the algorithm significantly reduces computation time when compared to existing algorithms.
 We also demonstrated the effectiveness of warm-starting in a new environment using previous experience.

-For future work, we wish to combine SNQ2 with deep learning in order to tackle more complicated games and extend this idea to continuous state and action spaces.
-We would also like to extend the current algorithm to generalized-sum games and games with more than two agents.
+One interesting direction of future work is to extend the current algorithm to general-sum games.